Scandinavian Harp Course's mission is to widen the appeal of the harp in the Nordic countries by organizing courses, workshops and concert programs.

 Strauss, Salome's Dance (10 bars before Q until Y)

-Obligatory 2-part Orchestra pieces (please prepare both parts):
+Obligatory 2-part Orchestra pieces:

-Verdi, La forza del destino, ouverture
+Verdi, La forza del destino, Overture

 This is a non-exhaustive list; participants are welcome to include more excerpts.
 Likewise, the mock audition will be based on these pieces.

 Participants who do not want to take part in the Mock Audition can bring any repertoire

 The course fee includes all teaching, accommodation and meals.
 Travel to and from Valdres is left to the participants.
 More information concerning transport from Oslo airport (Gardemoen) to the course location close to Fagernes, will be given following your application.

 Please indicate - whether you plan to bring your own instrument.